campuscodi/wp-softpedia-updates/readme.md

 == Screenshots ==

 1. Configuring the widget in the WP backend.
-2. How the widget looks on TwentyThirteen.
+2. How the widget looks on TwentyTwelve.
 3. How the widget looks on a custom theme.

 == Changelog ==